An unknottedness result for noncompact self shrinkers: The renormalized mean curvature flow

+As a consequence of the above sections White's sheeting theorem in section 8 of \cite{W} holds to see that near any multiplicity 2 tangent plane, the flow can be written as the union of two graphs.
+In particular, by dimension reduction static and quasistatic limit flows are smooth (since we are considering flows in dimension less than 7).
 Compare also with proposition 8.6 to lemma 8.8 of \cite{CCMS}.
-With all this in mind it follows one may apply section 11 of \cite{W} to see: \begin{thm} If $\lim\limits_{t \to \infty} M_t$ is nonempty, the limit is a smooth stable self shrinker. \end{thm} Compare with Theorem 11.1 of \cite{W} -- the compactness assumption there is unimportant since stability can be verified by checking on a compact exhuastion.
-We note here that in the eventual application of this fact below one could instead use the Frankel theorem for shrinkers to finish, so stability and even smoothness of the limit actually isn't important. $ $
+With all this in mind it follows one may apply section 11 of \cite{W} to see that: \begin{thm} If $\lim\limits_{t \to \infty} M_t$ is nonempty, the limit is a smooth stable self shrinker. \end{thm} In more detail concerning the claim of stability let's denote the limit shrinker by $N$; note it will be of bounded entropy and hence polynomial volume growth.
+In any bounded intrinsic ball $B$ it will be stable with respect to variations supported in that ball by White's theory and in particular the lowest Dirichlet eigenvalue of the Jacobi operator on $N \cap B$ is bounded below by 0.
+As discussed in the proof of lemma 9.25 of \cite{CM} the lowest eigenvalue $\lambda_1$ of the Jacobi operator on $N$ is the limit of them on an exhaustion of $N$ by balls implying $\lambda_1 \geq 0$, giving a contradiction considering its no more than $-1/2$ as also shown in that paper, specifically theorem 9.2.
+We note here that in the eventual application of this fact below one could instead use the Frankel theorem for shrinkers to finish, so stability and even smoothness of the limit actually doesn't seem to be crucially important. $ $

-\begin{rem} We point out one should indeed expect singularities should occur; for example an outward perturbation of the Angenent torus will develop under RMCF a neckpinch about its axis of rotation (in this case, the RMCF will then flow outwards to spatial infinity, a consequence of the Angenent torus being unknotted).
+\begin{rem} We point out one should indeed expect singularities should occur.
+For example an outward perturbation of the Angenent torus will develop under RMCF a neckpinch about its axis of rotation -- in this case, the RMCF will then flow outwards to spatial infinity, a consequence of the Angenent torus being unknotted.
 Hence it seems necessary to consider a weak flow as above -- see also the recent work of of Lin and Sun \cite{LS} which says this is the case for all compact nongeneric shrinkers.

 \end{rem}